linhuibin98/mvt/packages/mvt/README.md

 `mvt` requires [native ES module imports](https://caniuse.com/#feat=es6-module) during development.
 The production build also relies on dynamic imports for code-splitting (which can be [polyfilled](https://github.com/GoogleChromeLabs/dynamic-import-polyfill)).

-`mvt` assumes you are targeting modern browsers and therefore does not perform any compatibility-oriented traspilations by default.
+`mvt` assumes you are targeting modern browsers and therefore does not perform any compatibility-oriented code transforms by default.
 Technically, you *can* add `autoprefixer` yourself using a PostCSS config file, or add necessary polyfills and post-processing steps to make your code work in legacy browsers - however that is not `mvt`'s concern by design.

 ## Features
 ### Bare Module Resolving